 - Moving from white bread to organic whole grain bread.

-- Moving from canola and corn oils to organic olive, safflower, and sesame oils.
+- And from canola and corn oils to organic olive, safflower, and sesame oils.

 - Moving from white sugar to maple syrup and brown rice syrup.